Carnitas

 Did you make this recipe?Mention @downshiftology or tag #downshiftology!

-Recipe originally posted April 2020, but updated to include new information.
+Recipe originally posted April 2020, but updated to include new photos and information for your benefit!

 You May Also Like